apache/cordova-plugin-camera/doc/index.md

 - Ignores the `allowEdit` parameter.

-- Ignores the `PictureSourceType` parameter (user choses it in a dialog window)
+- Ignores the `PictureSourceType` parameter (user chooses it in a dialog window)

 - Ignores the `encodingType`